delomast/microTyper/README.md

 ### Method

-microTyper uses aligned reads.
-It only uses single-end reads mapped to the forward strand.
+microTyper uses single-end aligned reads.
 Reads should be aligned to "reference amplicons" with each amplicon representing one microhaplotype to call.
 The required inputs include a file giving information about known variable positions and, for substitution SNPs, the valid alternate alleles (reference alleles are pulled from the reference sequences).
 Only the known